alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 Rebooting a service instance will cause some service downtime.
 You should schedule this downtime to minimise service disruption.
 Refer to the [documentation on rebooting a service instance](https://docs.cloud.service.gov.uk/deploying_services/postgresql/#reboot-a-postgresql-service-instance) for more information.

-#### Add extensions when restoring a service instance
+#### Enable an optional extension when restoring a service instance

-When you [restore a PostgreSQL service instance from a snapshot](#restoring-a-postgresql-service-snapshot), that restored service instance will include all extensions that were enabled at time of backup.
+When you [restore a PostgreSQL service instance from a snapshot](#restoring-a-postgresql-service-snapshot), that restored service instance will include all extensions enabled at time of backup.

 You can also enable optional extensions when restoring a service instance: